You are viewing a story from harrypotterfanfiction.com

 Dumbledore returned the jibe in kind, “Not recently, the culprits seemed to have reformed.
 This party though, this party I'll be invited to, it's a wedding?”

 Harry and Ginny smiled and showed him their rings.

 Ron and Hermione joined them, their left hands held forward, “Make that two weddings Professor.”

 In a considerable feat of wizarding housekeeping the Headmistress' massive desk had been replaced by an arrangement of arm chairs and couches surrounding a large low table loaded with cups, saucers, tea service and a carafe of coffee, the same one Kreacher and Nessie had sent to the Gryffindor table every meal of the year.
 There were breakfast pastries and something new that Professor Mullens had taught the house elves.
 It was called a “bagel,” a bread donut sliced and eaten with different spreads or fillings, a portable breakfast.
-Just the thing for late night dancers in a rush to make Monday morning class.
+Just the thing for late night dancers in a rush to make a Monday morning lesson.

 When the greetings finished, Ron and Hermione sat together on one of the couches next to Arthur.
 Harry and Ginny took seats with Molly on a facing couch.
 Bill, Kingsley and Minerva took arm chairs.
 Dumbledore's portrait hung above Minerva's chair at the center of the arrangement as tradition required.
-Quite untraditionally they were wearing their go-to-town clothes, meant to blend in with Muggles.
-Except for the fact that the room was full of paintings that thought, talked and moved from one frame to another, it could have been a Muggle breakfast meeting.

 Professor McGonagall served everyone a thickly-spread bagel, tea or coffee.
 Ginny and Harry helped pass the food around.